 About half of your bones’ structure is made of protein, so a low-protein diet does not support healing as well as a high-protein diet.
 However, it’s important to balance protein intake with mineral intake.

-How much protein should you eat daily?
-The recommended daily allowance for adults is between 0.8 grams per kg of body weight per day, up to about 1.0 grams/kg/day.
-Good protein foods include grass-fed meat, wild-caught fish, pastured eggs and poultry, fermented cheese and yogurt, nuts, seeds, beans and legumes.
-(10)
+Good protein foods include grass-fed meat, wild-caught fish, pastured eggs and poultry, fermented cheese and yogurt, nuts, seeds, beans, and legumes.

 2. Physical Activity